Vercise™ PC and Vercise Gevia™ Deep Brain Stimulator Systems

 - Device Failure

 Implants can fail at any time due to random component failure, loss of battery functionality, DBS Lead breakage, or DBS Lead migration.
 Suddenly stopping brain stimulation can cause serious reactions to develop.
-If the Stimulator stops working even after complete charging, turn off stimulation and contact your physician immediately so that the system can be evaluated and appropriate medical care given to manage the return of symptoms.
+If the Stimulator stops working even after complete charging, turn off stimulation and contact your physician.

 Following your surgery, the medical staff will ensure that you will receive standard medical care: